-Surgery (SUR-jur-ee) is the first treatment for most kids.
+Surgery is the first treatment for most kids.
 Surgery may be used to:

-Ask your doctor what type of surgery your child will need.
-Every type has pros and cons.
+Ask your doctor what type of surgery your child will need and what to expect.

 Any type of surgery can have risks and side effects.
 Ask the doctor what you can expect.
 If your child has problems, let the doctors know.
 Doctors who treat children with brain and spinal cord tumors should be able to help with any problems that come up.